 Samsung Galaxy Watch 4 Review – Design

-Samsung Galaxy Watch 4 has a more sophisticated look as compared to the Watch 3.
+Samsung Watch 4 has a more sophisticated look as compared to the Watch 3.
 As mentioned earlier in the article, the watch comes in two versions, both of these versions feature a new frame that squeezes the gap between the screen and frame.
 The crown buttons on the side are shaped more like an oblong rather than a round crown.

 The Galaxy Watch 4 classic features a rotating bezel which serves as a great navigation tool.
 The Silver and Black colour options make it wearable to the gym and even the dinner afterwards.